aridjayarecipes/cutesrecipes.web.app/content/post/2470-simple-way-to-make-super-quick-homemade-healthy-vegetable-soup.md

 - "Then add the vegetables and cover with lid."
 - "Let it boil for 3 minutes."
 - "Turn the heat to low and let it simmer for 20 minutes"
-- "Once it&#39;s done, serve immediately"
+- "Once it's done, serve immediately"
 - "You can add diced chicken, beef or turkey if you wish"
 categories:
 - Recipe